pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 ## Progress is inevitable, the plot doesn't need an engine

-What really shines through both of the books is Kim Stanley Robinson's mastery over weaving the worldbuilding and pacing and his awareness of how absurdly it can be subverted.
+What really shines through in both of the books is Kim Stanley Robinson's mastery over weaving the worldbuilding and pacing and his awareness of how absurdly it can be subverted.

 <sustainability>
 "...Sustainability" centers the plot in India, weaving in Frank visiting seemingly unrelated communities and peppering in some vignettes.
 Only when Frank starts seriously dealing with his trauma and becomes a networker between different groups and organizations, we start seeing the sub-plots weave into a coherent braid, with their successes and struggles serving as a dramatic heartbeat of the whole book.